ajs-voices/once-upon-a-dream/scenes/039-standing-in-line.md

 I scrubbed my fingers through my hair and started pacing.
 Two steps before I reached the wall and three back towards the door.
 Nox watched me walk back and forth twice before he moved for the door to leave.
 I hurried to stop him closing the door and locking it before he reached the exit.
 "Don't go.
 Let me say it."

 He stood at the door waiting expectantly.
 I could feel the tension in the air.
 "I'm falling fucking in love with you and it scares the shit out of me."
 I blurted out.
-I raised my index finger in a threatening way and stalked up to him.
-"If you tell anyone one I just said that I'll..."
-Nox's eyebrow went up with the threat but there was a faint smile lining his lips - his soft, warm, kissable lips.
+Fuck!
+Why did I say that?
+I shoved my hands into my hair and pulled, closing my eyes for a moment.
+I opened my eyes to find Nox watching me with a faint smile lining his lips - his soft, warm, kissable lips.
+"Don't suppose we can we forget I just said that?"
+I asked wryly.

 Without warning Nox's hand was on my shirt pulling me towards him.
 He whispered, "Our little secret, " before his lips pressed hungrily against mine.